 What can we do if we’re vaccinated?
 We can have small gatherings at home with family, friends, and loved ones who have also been vaccinated.

 Over time, as more and more people are vaccinated, we may reach herd immunity.
 You’ve seen that term before.
 What does it mean?

-Herd immunity (also called, community immunity) means that enough people have been vaccinated, reducing the number of vulnerable hosts, so there are fewer people to spread it, and the virus begins to die off.
+Herd immunity (also called, community immunity) means that enough people have been vaccinated, reducing the number of vulnerable hosts, so there are fewer people to carry and spread it, and the virus begins to die off.
 How many people need to be vaccinated in order to reach herd immunity?
 That varies from virus to virus, and this one is still too new to really know the answer.
-So for now, at least, the answer is “we’ll know it when we see it.”
+So, for now the answer is “we’ll know it when we see it.”
 But we’re not there yet, and we’re not likely to be there for a while.
-Expect it to be a year or so and you likely won’t be disappointed.
+Expect it to be a year or so and you won’t be disappointed.